 That’s right.
 It couldn’t be simpler.
 And — sorry, Potter fans — there’s no real magic behind these planned giving power words.
 Just science and emotion.

 In fact, there’s plenty of science around the benefits of gratitude in general.
-Numerous studies have shown grateful people tend to be healthier, live longer, and are more philanthropically inclined.
+Numerous studies show grateful people are healthier, live longer, and are more philanthropically inclined.

-Science even shows we’re hardwired for gratitude — a white paper published by Berkley’s Greater Good Science Center points out that “Animals as diverse as fish, birds, and vampire bats engage in ‘reciprocal altruism’ activities— behaviors that one animal performs to help another member of their species.”
+We’re hardwired to experience gratitude.
+Science proves it.
+A white paper published by Berkley’s Greater Good Science Center points out that “Animals as diverse as fish, birds, and vampire bats engage in ‘reciprocal altruism’ activities— behaviors that one animal performs to help another member of their species.”

-Researchers have also found that people like to be thanked.
+Researchers can even show that people like being thanked.
 A study tracking more than 40 neonatal intensive care unit teams found that expressions of gratitude — especially directly from a mother — improved team performance and information-sharing across the board.
-Psychologists think it’s because feeling appreciated also makes us feel like we’re important to someone (or something) else — that we’ve been noticed, or “seen” in a busy world.
+Psychologists think it’s because feeling appreciated also makes us feel like we’re important to someone (or something) else.
+We like being “seen” in a busy world.

 So what does all this mean for your nonprofit?